-Chapter 13 bankruptcy is a solution that offers aid to individuals who have regular income, but are nevertheless suffering from heavy debt.
-A Chapter 13 plan gives you a three to five year window of opportunity to catch up on past-due payments.
+Chapter 13 bankruptcy is a solution that offers aid to individuals who have a regular income but are nevertheless suffering from heavy debt.
+A Chapter 13 plan gives you a three to five-year window of opportunity to catch up on past-due payments.
 And even then, some remaining, unsecured debt may be discharged at the end of the plan.

 Immediate Relief From Financial Stress